The Blog Social

 The Platform Priority Framework: Choosing the Right Social Media Platforms

-Here’s how to effectively prioritize your presence across various social media platforms.
+Here’s how to effectively prioritise your presence across various social media platforms.

 Tier 1: Your Blog (Non-Negotiable)